Distill-then-Replace: Efficient Task-Specific Hybrid Attention Model Construction: Experiments

 \subsection{Experiment Setup}

-\subsubsection{Datasets, models and evaluation details}
+\subsubsection{Datasets, Models and Evaluation Details.}

-We evaluate our method across a diverse suite of benchmarks spanning commonsense knowledge and specific domains.
-For general commonsense knowledge tasks, we consider Winogrande(WG) \cite{sakaguchi2021winogrande}, ARC\_C(AC) \cite{clark2018think}, ARC\_E(AE) \cite{clark2018think}, PIQA(PQ) \cite{bisk2020piqa}, BoolQ(BQ) \cite{clark2019boolq}, OpenbookQA(OB) \cite{mihaylov2018can}, CommonsenseQA(CQ) \cite{talmor2019commonsenseqa}.
-For specific domain tasks, we include PubMedQA(PM) \cite{jin2019pubmedqa}, SciQ(SQ) \cite{welbl2017crowdsourcing}, MathQA(MQ) \cite{amini2019mathqa}, and two sub-tasks in MMLU \cite{hendrycks2020measuring}: econometrics(EC) and marketing(MK).
-Collectively, these datasets encompass a diverse range of challenges, enabling a rigorous evaluation of both the general applicability and the task-specific efficacy of our proposed method.
-For validation data, we adopt the dataset’s official validation split if one exists; otherwise, we randomly sample 500 examples from the training set.
+We evaluate our method across a diverse suite of benchmarks spanning commonsense knowledge, reasoning, code generation, information extraction, long-context summarization and specific domain tasks.
+For commonsense and reasoning tasks, we consider ArcC \cite{clark2018think}, ArcE \cite{clark2018think}, BoolQ(BQ) \cite{clark2019boolq}, CommonsenseQA(CQ) \cite{talmor2019commonsenseqa}, HellaSwag(HS) \cite{zellers2019hellaswag}, OpenbookQA (OBA) \cite{mihaylov2018can}, PIQA \cite{bisk2020piqa} and Winogrande(WG) \cite{sakaguchi2021winogrande}.
+For mathematical reasoning, we include GSM8K \cite{cobbe2021training} and MathQA(MQ) \cite{amini2019mathqa}.
+For code generation, we evaluate on HumanEval(HE) \cite{chen2021evaluating} and MBPP \cite{austin2021program}.
+For information extraction, we include SWDE \cite{arora2024simple}.
+For long-context evaluation, we include SAMSum, a dialogue summarization subtask, and TREC, a question classification subtask, both from LongBench \cite{bai2024longbench}.
+For specific domain tasks, we include two MMLU \cite{hendrycks2020measuring} subtasks: econometrics(EC) and marketing(MK), and PubMedQA(PM) \cite{jin2019pubmedqa}.
+We adopt the official validation split as the evaluation dataset in our algorithm if available; otherwise, we randomly sample a small subset from the training set.

-We conduct our experiments on three decoder-only base models of varying scales and families: Qwen2.5-1.5B \cite{team2024qwen2}, Llama-3.2-3B-Instruct \cite{grattafiori2024llama} and Llama-3.1-8B-Instruct \cite{grattafiori2024llama}, which have 28, 28, and 32 layers, respectively.

-We evaluate architectures on different datasets using LM-Evaluation-Harness \cite{eval-harness}, following a zero-shot evaluation protocol and reporting results with each dataset’s official metrics—such as acc(accuracy) or acc\_norm(normalized accuracy)—where higher values indicate better performance.
+We conduct experiments on three decoder-only base models: Qwen2.5-1.5B \cite{team2024qwen2}, Llama-3.2-3B-Instruct \cite{grattafiori2024llama}, and Llama-3.1-8B-Instruct \cite{grattafiori2024llama}, with 28, 28, and 32 layers, respectively.
+We evaluate using LM-Evaluation-Harness \cite{eval-harness} following a zero-shot protocol (except for GSM8K, which adopt 4-shot evaluation), reporting each dataset's official metrics, such as accuracy (acc), normalized accuracy (acc\_norm), pass\@1, F1-score, or Rouge-L, where higher values indicate better performance.

-\subsubsection{Method details}
+\subsubsection{Method Details.}

 Our method consists of two stages.
 In the blockwise local distillation stage, we randomly sample about 100M mini-corpus from a combination of Nemotron-CC \cite{su2025nemotron} and Redstone-QA \cite{chang2024redstone}.
 We only train the linear modules using a MSE loss while keeping the embeddings, MLPs and LM head frozen.
 During layer replacement stage, we first evaluate the full-attention model and record its performance as a baseline, then iteratively replace layers to linear attention on each task’s validation set to obtain the best architecture, and then evaluate on their test split.
 The alternative linear modules evaluated are Gated DeltaNet(GDN) \cite{yanggated}, Gated Linear Attention(GLA) \cite{yang2024gated} and JetBlock(JET) \cite{gu2025jet}, all configured with the same hidden size as corresponding full-attention layers.
 The entire procedure is executed on a single NVIDIA A800 GPU.